How to Immigrate to Canada as a Refugee

 Step 3: Submit Your Application

-Once your application is complete, you must submit it to one of Canada's Refugee Processing Centres.
+Once your application is complete, submit it to one of Canada's Refugee Processing Centres.
 The processing centre will review your application and decide whether or not to grant you refugee status.

-While this process may seem simple, ensuring you fulfill all of the eligibility requirements and follow each process step can be challenging.
+While this process may seem simple, ensuring you fulfil all eligibility requirements and follow, each step can be challenging.
 As time is of the essence, one of the best ways to guarantee your refugee status is to get help from a certified immigration expert like a Regulated Canadian Immigration Consultant (RCIC).

 RCICs can evaluate you to ensure you're eligible for your chosen program, fill out your application forms and help you deal with any regulatory bodies so you can get your start in Canada.